Playgol: learning programs through play: Experiments

+\paragraph{Method} Our experimental method is as follows.
+For each real-word string transformation task $t_i$, we sample uniformly without replacement 5 atoms from $t_i$ to form the training examples $t_{i,train}$ and use the remaining 5 atoms as the testing examples $t_{i,test}$.
+The set of build tasks $T_b$ is thus the set of individual tasks, e.g. $T_b = \{t_{1,train}, t_{2,train}, \dots\}$.
+The set of testing examples $T_t$ is likewise $T_t = \{t_{1,test}, t_{2,test}, \dots\}$.
+For each $p$ in $\{0,200,400,\dots,2000\}$, we call playgol($X$,BK,$T_b$,$p$,5) which returns a set of programs $P_p$.
+We measure the predictive accuracy of $P_p$ against the testing examples $T_t$.
 We enforce a learning timeout of 60 seconds per play and build task.
 If \name{} learns no program then every test example is deemed false.
 We measure the standard error of the mean over 10 repetitions.

 \paragraph{Results} Figure \ref{fig:string-results} shows the mean predictive accuracies of \name{} when varying the number of play tasks.
-Note that we are not interested in the absolute predictive accuracies of \name{}, which are low because of the small timeout and also the difficulty of the problems.
-We are instead interested in how the accuracies change given more play tasks, and also the difference in accuracies between \name{} and \nopi{}.
+Note that we are not interested in the absolute predictive accuracies of \name{}, which are low because of the small timeout and the difficulty of the problems.
+We are instead interested in how the accuracies change given more play tasks, and the difference in accuracies between \name{} and \nopi{}.
 Figure \ref{fig:string-results} shows that \name{}'s predictive accuracy improves given more play tasks. \name{}'s accuracy is 25\% without playing.
 By contrast, playing improves accuracy in all cases.
 After 2000 play tasks, the accuracy is almost 37\%, an improvement of 12\%.

-Figure \ref{fig:string-progs} shows an example of when playing improved building performance, where the solution to the build task \tw{b224} is composed of the solutions to many play tasks.
+Figure \ref{fig:string-progs} shows an example of when playing improved building performance, where the solution to the build task \tw{b95} is composed of the solutions to many play tasks.
 The solutions to the play tasks are themselves are often composed of solutions to other play tasks, including reusing many invented predicates.
 This example clearly demonstrates the use of predicate invention to discover highly reusable concepts that build on each other.

 Overall the results from this experiment add further evidence for rejecting all the null hypotheses.